ViktoriaCsink/Forumdata_analysis/README.md

-# Mumsnet_Forumdata
+# Forumdata

 Contents:

-Report.pdf:
-Text explaining the problem and the analytical approaches.

 Raw_data:
-Contains the dataset provided by Mumsnet (mumsnet_test.csv)
+Dataset containing the interactions on various mumsnet forums (mumsnet_test.csv)

 ForumData.ipynb:
 Code used for the analysis.
 The code performs data visualisation and implements a supervised machine model.
 See the Report for further details.